Tera-Shiraneko/abnormality-tester/Readme.md

 ---

 ## Interface Command
-- Type `/8 abconfig` to set up the stacks and duration via an range slider.
+- Type `/8 abnormal config` to set up the stacks and duration via an range slider.

 ---